Are wood fireplaces and wood stoves legal to use in Canada?

 This statement does not apply to Canada.
 It has been mandated by the US EPA and it applies to the United States only.
 The whole industry recognizes it is rather confusing from a Canadian stand point, but the statement cannot be removed for now.
 Industry stakeholders are working with the EPA to have a mention that this applies only to the USA.

-Yes it is.
+Yes, it is.
 There are many debates on the subject.
 Some folks who are sincere in their effort will claim wood smoke is detrimental to our health.
 In reality, exposing ourselves directly to smoke from any source is not good for the health.
-But, we have to look at it from a global standpoint.
+But we have to look at it from a global standpoint.

-On the global footprint, firewood is locally sourced, so there is less transportation involved compared to other energy sources.
-Compared to electricity transportation where over 70% is wasted with power lines emitting and releasing electricity, wood fares better.
 Wood is also carbon neutral.
 It is a natural resource that is renewed within 30 to 70 years which is a very short span when compared to fossil fuels.
 Wood heat produces ashes as a residual and it is good for the environment.
-Compared to nuclear waste, the disposal of solar panels and batteries, wood is again much better for the environment on the long-term spectrum.
+Compared to nuclear waste, the disposal of solar panels and batteries, wood is again much better for the environment.

-We have to agree, that there is always an angle on things.
-There will always be opposers to any technology and there will be promoters as well.
-We believe wood heating serves a purpose of enjoyment, independence, and savings for homeowners.
-That is essentially why we love wood heat.
-We’re happy to see the wood fireplace manufacturers invest in improving the technology by lowering emissions and increasing efficiency.
-They are playing a key role in keeping the air we breathe clean and healthy!
+We have to agree, that there is always an angle on things, pros and cons.
+There will always be those who are opposed to any technology and there will those that embrace and promote new technologies.
+Your WE LOVE FIRE® dealer believes wood heating serves a purpose of enjoyment, independence, and savings for homeowners.
+That is essentially why we LOVE wood heat.

 Below is a list of fireplace and grill stores that service Ohio (OH)